Key Takeaways

 Crunchbase: The gold standard for discovery.
 It remains the best way to track who just raised and which associates are moving between firms.

-Platforms like GIGABOOST.AI automate this by searching a database of 340,000+ investor profiles and ranking them across 25 fit factors.
+According to GIGABOOST.AI's analysis of 340,412+ investors, platforms that automate this process rank investors across 25 fit factors.
 This isn't just "SaaS vs. Fintech."
 It's stage, check size, thesis velocity, and even specific regulatory types like 506(b) vs 506(c).

 "I didn't have a Stanford network," says Elena R., CEO of a 2026 ClimateTech startup.
 "I needed a way to find investors who actually matched my deal.
 This is what GIGABOOST.AI's matching engine scores before you ever send an email—it ensures you aren't wasting your domain reputation on people who can't write the check."